hazard-ready/disaster-preparedness/README.md

 ### Fully automated pipeline

 If the structure of your text content is simple enough, you can import shapefiles and snuggets automatically without having to do much manual work.
 We recommend using this pathway if possible, because it makes moving the site to a new server significantly easier.
-To do this, you will need a `snuggets.csv` file with the same columns as the example one we've included in `data.zip`.
+To do this, you will need a `snuggets.xlsx` file with the same columns as the example one we've included in `data.zip`.
 The columns can be in any order, but the headings must be exactly as typed here:

 * `section` : A section name that will be displayed on the page (must not be empty)
 * `subsection` : A subsection name (must not be empty)